 Fieger Law Is the Firm to Call If You’ve Suffered a Civil Rights Violation

-Geoffrey Fieger is internationally known for his work with victims of civil rights violations, like his defense of Nathaniel Abraham, who, at age 11, was the youngest person ever tried as an adult for murder.
-Or, for representing Scott Amedure in “The Jenny Jones Show Trial,” who was killed after confessing his same-sex crush on the air.
-In addition to these high-profile cases, Geoffrey Fieger has helped countless everyday victims of discrimination find the justice they deserved.
+Geoffrey Fieger is internationally known for his work with victims of civil rights violations, like his defense of Nathaniel Abraham.
+Who, at age 11, was the youngest person ever tried as an adult for murder.
+Or for representing Scott Amedure in “The Jenny Jones Show Trial,” who was killed after confessing his same-sex crush on the air.
+In addition to these high-profile cases, Geoffrey Fieger has helped countless everyday victims of discrimination find the justice they deserve.

 Geoffrey and his team of expert civil rights attorneys have obtained dozens of verdicts and settlements of a million dollars or more in civil rights cases, including:

 - $5 million for the family of a man who died of dehydration in jail.

 - $4.5 million in a case involving an unlawful police chase.

 - $4 million for the family of a man who was asphyxiated by police.

 - $12.9 million in a case involving police misconduct and excessive force.